 But even more fun for kids – of all ages – is the old fort itself.
 Battery Russell’s dark, scary concrete gun batteries and rooms make the perfect setting for a game of Zombie Tag.
 No matter what time of year or what kind of weather is happening, you’ll see kids running in and out, laughing and screaming with delight.

-The military and information center provides educational displays covering the long history of the fort.
+The military museum and information center provides educational displays covering the long history of the fort.
 At various times throughout the year, there are fun and fascinating re-creations of military life during the time period, with field camps, military vehicles and other activities.
 You can also go into Battery Mishler, normally closed off, except for during these special events.
 And don’t miss the chance to see the cannons shot off.
 The actors may even pick your child to help load the cannon or even to pull the cord and make it go “BOOM!”

 A day use pass is required for Coffenbury Lake and the historic area.
 You can get a day-use pass at various spots on site, use an Oregon State Parks Annual Pass, a Pacific Coast Passport or, if you are camping, you can use your campsite permit.

 Back to that time Fort Stevens was fired upon.
 Why didn’t we fire back?
 While it seemed like the perfect opportunity to defend ourselves, the military commanders at the time decided that they would rather not let the Japanese military know that the fortification was there.
 So they didn’t fire back so as not to give away the secret.
 The theory was that if the Japanese realized the fort was there, they could destroy it, leaving the mouth of the Columbia open and unguarded.
 The alternate theory is that the military didn’t want the public to know how easy it was for a submarine to get that close to the mainland.
 There is still discussion about this today, but we’ll never know how differently the war could have gone if we had fired back.
 Luckily, however, there were no injuries at all from the shelling.